 In order to respond to these changes in society and customers needs, Hitachi Construction Machinery is currently shifting our business model from one centered on the sales of new machinery to a value chain model that focuses on the entire life cycle of construction machinery, including parts and services, rental, used equipment, parts remanufacturing, and finance.
 This has resulted in the stabilization of our company’s profit structure, with the sales from our value chain business rising in fiscal 2021 to account for 40% of our total sales.

 Driving our global business

 with human talents

-With 73 of the 80 consolidated subsidiaries of Hitachi Construction Machinery Group located outside of Japan, and around 60% of the employees (approx.25,000) are foreign nationals, fostering a diverse range of cultures and values within the organization.
+With 73 of the 80 consolidated subsidiaries of Hitachi Construction Machinery Group located outside of Japan, we foster a diverse range of cultures and values within the organization.
 In order to ensure that all employees are able to harness their individuality while working in the same direction and strongly advancing business, we have codified the "Kenkijin Spirit" as the common principle of Hitachi Construction Machinery Group.
 As a close and reliable partner, each and every employee is driving business globally by providing their ideas and services to solve our customers’ on-site issues as part of our effort to realize our brand concept "Reliable solutions."

 Top of Page

 1.Hitachi Construction Machinery

 The power to continue to take on the challenge of creating new value